HuyLee15/nhom3_php/README.md

-This is project of Phan Mem Ma Nguon Mo subject
+This is project of PHP subject